JackKnott/Titanic-Challenge/README.md

 It inlcudes managing the data, producing features, creating models and evaluating the performance through multiple metrics.

+Modules such as Pandas, Numpy and Sklearn were used in this project.

 This has been completed as part of CSC8111.